GuyL99/metropolis/README.md

 ## release notes:
 ### this version has a new things:
+1 - changed map to recieve generic variable
+2 - added quad and square functions
+### former versions release notes:
+#### 0.3.2
 ported to vulkano 0.16, fixed the problem with the unclosing window!
-### former versions release notes:
 #### 0.3.1:
 there is a bezier curve, 2 function - one for vertex(4 x's and y's) and one for a chain(should have amout of values of 4+3*i such as 4,7,10,13...)
 #### 0.3.0: